SlothsAreLazyTho/born2beroot/README.md

 # Born 2 be root
 I hate this subject ;)

+**this doc may be incorrect.**
 All important notes have been written down in this document.
 All the other stuff has to be basic knowledge honestly.

+I used debian 11.6.0(Bullseye) for this subject.
+[Click here]("debian-11.6.0-amd64-netinst.iso").
+Funny enough all codenames from Debian are from the movie Toy Story.
+This is because the project leader on the Debian project actually used to work at pixar when they started Debian.
+[Referral]("https://www.debian.org/doc/manuals/debian-faq/ftparchives#sourceforcodenames")
 # Password Policy:

 Flags for the password policy: